Naftalan, Azerbaijan: Petroleum spas

-The number of domestic and foreign tourists coming to Naftalan, which has a capacity of about 2200 tourists a day, has increased by 5-6 times in 2016 and counted 30,000.
+The number of domestic and foreign tourists coming to Naftalan, which had a capacity of about 2,200 tourists a day, has increased by 5–6 times in 2016 and reached 30,000.
+As of 2017 the city has again become a major destination for health tourism.

 Culture

 There are two Houses of Culture that promote national traditions.
 Also, there is the Naftalan Museum and Music School.
 There are four parks in the city of Naftalan.

 Education

 There are three general education schools and one Children's Creative Center in the city.

 Transport

 Naftalan resort city can be reached by car or train from Baku and Ganja cities.
 The closest route for foreign visitors is the flight to Ganja International Airport.